 How to Turn off Automatic Updates in Windows

-If you are thinking about how to stop automatic updates from installing in Windows 10 and others, you are definitely not alone and are surely in the right place.
-Yes, Microsoft served updates and hotfixes are aimed at patching security holes and adding new features to its operating systems so that they are even more useful.
+If you wish to turn off automatic updates in Windows 10 and others, you are definitely not alone and are surely in the right place.
+Yes, Microsoft served updates and hotfixes are aimed at patching security holes and adding new features.

 Not every new update is a good one.
 Some of them have been known to bring your computer down to its knees, leaving it a crawling pain.
 Remember the Flame malware in KB 3004394 or the problems with Excel after the KB 2553154 patch?
 These are but a few of the botched Patch Tuesday updates.

 Buggy updates can also mess up features and disable working programs.
 The Windows 10 Threshold 2 update of 2015 reportedly uninstalled some 3rd party applications that the operating system deemed incompatible!

 Some countries charge exorbitant prices for data bundles and users prefer to stay clear of Windows updates which can eat big into these pricey bundles.
 This is particularly so for those that use limited data plans.

 Users of pirated copies of Windows and other applications can be cornered by automatic updates.
 While not condoning piracy, I have to confess that lots of folks out there continue to install them and will keep doing so!

 For this reason, they prefer remaining anonymous and choose to disable updates so as not to get caught!

 The infamous KB 971033 update in Windows 7 is one such tool that continues to smoke out pirate installations.

-Below are steps to prevent automatic updates from happening.
+Below are steps to turn off automatic Windows updates.

 1. Disable Windows Updates in Security Settings